Angkor Wat Marathons

 The Angkor Wat Marathons are the annual marathons held in Angkor, Cambodia.
-There are two marathons from Angkor recognised by the Association of International Marathons and Road Races namely Angkor Wat International Half Marathon and Angkor Empire Marathon.
+There are two marathons from Angkor recognised by the Association of International Marathons and Distance Races namely Angkor Wat International Half Marathon and Angkor Empire Marathon.
 Angkor Wat International Half marathon has been held annually since 1996.
 Angkor Empire Marathon is the first full marathon from Cambodia held since 2014.
 The event is organized by National Olympic Committee of Cambodia (NOCC).
 According to its official website, the purpose of the event is to "support a ban on the manufacture and inhumane use of antipersonnel mines".

 Angkor Wat International Half Marathon

-The Angkor Wat International Half Marathon was first organized in 1996 by Yuko Arimori, the first Japanese woman to win a marathon medal in the Olympics.
+The Angkor Wat International Half Marathon was first organized in 1996 by Yuko Arimori, the first Japanese woman to win a marathon medal in the Olympic Games.
 The motto of the marathon is "Building a better future.
 Aid for the children and disabled in Cambodia".
 It is organized by National Olympic Committee of Cambodia, Association of Athletics Federations Cambodia and Cambodian Events Organizer Co.
-Ltd. The marathon is recognized by Association of International Marathons and Road Races and the Association of Athletics Federations Cambodia (Khmer AAF).
+Ltd. The marathon is recognized by Association of International Marathons and Distance Races and the Association of Athletics Federations Cambodia (Khmer AAF).
 It is supported by the government of Cambodia, the Embassy of Japan in Cambodia, the United Nations Population Fund, and several other organizations.

 The first edition of the International Half Marathon in 1996 saw just 654 participants from 14 countries.
 Since then participation in the event has steadily increased.
 In the 2014 event, nearly 8,000 runners from 78 countries participated.
-The 2019 edition will be held in December.